Hooli-Strike-Team/Group1_Project/PAGE_TESTING.md

             -Sudoku tutor icon.
             -Welcome image.
             -Tagline message.
-            -Style for text and divs.
+            -Stylesheet for text and divs.
         * Database to verify user accounts.

     * Link destinations for the page